mehulkar/mehulkar.com/source/blog/2022/01/debugging-a-flash-of-unstyled-text.md

 ## Zooming out

-So why do we inject a `<link>` stylesheet in the first place?
+So why do we inject a `<link>` stylesheet at runtime in the first place?
+Why isn't it just part of `index.html`?
 The navigation on our website is built by a different team to be applied across many disparate domains.
 They provide JS and CSS assets as a package.
 To render it, we have to find the right version for the right locale at runtime and inject that into the DOM.
-We can usually do this during SSR, but when that fails, the same functionality runs on the client--the browser--as well.
+We can usually do this during SSR, but when that fails, the same functionality runs on the client (the browser) as well.

 This isn't the most convenient architecture to maintain, but it's a function of how different teams work together.
 [Conway's Law][8] in full effect.